Wines of the Pomerol Plain

 I remember tasting the 1983 Cheval Blanc from the cask with Jacques Hebrard, then the owner, enjoying the marvelous flavor of the wine.
 It is a wine cliche to speak of velvet smoothness around a strong inner structure, but that certainly applies to this wine.
 The blend is “a core of Cabernet Franc enveloped with Merlot.”

 Meeting with Christian Moueix, the owner of Château Petrus and other famous properties in Pomerol and St. Emilion, at his office in Libourne one day, I asked the obvious question.
 Which estates, exactly, had that famous clay rather than gravel or limestone or some other subsoil?
-He took out a map of Pomerol and etched in the contours of a few areas with a preponderance of clay, including Château Petrus,which sits virtually entirely on clay, and famously has at least 95% merlot grapes in its wine.
+He took out a map of Pomerol and etched in the contours of a few areas with a preponderance of clay, including Château Petrus, which sits virtually entirely on clay and famously has at least 95% merlot grapes in its wine.
 As expected, Château Trotanoy also rests largely on clay, and the story that the property’s name comes from soil that is “trop ennuyeux” (“too hard” to farm) is well known.
-He also included, however, patches of Château Petit Village, Château LaFleur, and Château Latour à Pomerol, which has great breed and structure, and requires very long aging.
+He also included, however, patches of Château Petit Village, Château LaFleur, and Château Latour à Pomerol, which have great breed and structure and require very long aging.

-Whether sampling a famous wine at the producing estate, or finding your own discovery over luncheon, Pomerol and St. Emilon are well worth your visit.
+Whether sampling a famous wine at the producing estate or finding your discovery over luncheon, Pomerol and St. Emilon are well worth your visit.
 Your wine discoveries will have you already planning your return trip to this charming wine region.
 More information on joining one of our Bordeaux Tours.

 Wine Of The Month

 Everyone needs what our family calls a “Château Tuesday,” a good quality, genuine wine that does not cost hundreds of dollars a bottle, to enjoy on nice occasions.
-For years, mine has been Château La Tour Figeac, a superior wine made from a thirty acre property adjoining Château Cheval Blanc on the Pomerol plain.
+For years, mine has been Château La Tour Figeac, a superior wine made from a thirty-acre property adjoining Château Cheval Blanc on the Pomerol plain.
 Part of the property probably once belonged to Château Figeac.
-It is 60% merlot and 40% cabernet franc, and is very tasty.
-At $35 a bottle for the excellent 2009, you will savor a fine wine at a fraction of the prices paid for Château Cheval Blanc ($900 for the 2009), or its second wine, Le Petit Cheval ($169 for the 2006).
+It is 60% merlot and 40% cabernet franc and is very tasty.
+For the excellent 2009, you will savor a fine wine at a fraction of the prices paid for Château Cheval Blanc (2009), or its second wine, Le Petit Cheval (2006).